bagwaa/oldrusty/content/p/ownership-and-lifetimes.md

 }
 ```

-Instead of returning a reference in the above example, we just returned the value and transfered ownership, then this would be perfectly acceptable.
+Instead of returning a reference in the above example, if we just returned the value and transfered ownership, then this would be perfectly acceptable.

-Let's look at another example, except this time we will pass in a value and return a value.
+Let's look at another example, however this time we will pass in a reference to a value and return a reference to a value.
 In this example we pass in a reference to an `i32` and we return a reference to an `i32` rust has no problem with this because it knows that we can pass a reference out from this function that originated from outside of it.
 The scope providing the reference is the same exact scope that will be receiving the output from the function.

 ```rust
 fn get_int_ref(p1: &i32) -> &i32 {